Ada-Developers-Academy/core-unit-2/api-1-setup-read/hello-world-routes.md

 ##### !question

-Which reponse code will appear there is an `Internal Server Error`?
+Which response code will appear there is an `Internal Server Error`?

 ##### !end-question